-Callum is Head of Technology and Commercial.
-He has worked in the field of information and communications technology law for over 18 years and has a life-long passion for technology.
+Callum is Head of Technology and Commercial and co-leads the firm’s Band 1 ranked Fintech practice.
+He has worked in the field of information and communications technology law for over 20 years and has a life-long passion for technology.
 He specialises in a broad range of technology and sourcing projects for clients on both customer and supplier side, principally in the regulated utilities, financial services and public sectors.
-This includes ICT procurement and sourcing, cloud and agile deals, technology partner arrangements, multi-sourcing & SIAM/Towers, networks deals and AD/AM, amongst others.
+This includes ICT procurement and sourcing, enterprise cloud, and digital transformation deals, amongst others.

-He is a published co-author of “Outsourcing” (September 2015, Globe Law & Business), and features in a number of other publications, including “LinkedIn for Lawyers” (2nd.
-Edition, 2015, LexisNexis NZ).
+He is a published co-author of “Outsourcing” (Globe Law & Business), and features in a number of other publications, including “LinkedIn for Lawyers” (2nd.
+Edition, LexisNexis NZ).
 He also blogs and speaks regularly at conferences, tailored client training, and on webinars.

-Callum is a serving Board Member of ScotlandIS, the representative trade body for the digital industries in Scotland, and is a member of the Law Society of Scotland Technology Committee.
-He has senior in-house experience, having completed a six month secondment to the commercial contracts and projects team of a major financial services organisation.
+Callum is a serving Board Member of ScotlandIS, the representative trade body for the digital industries in Scotland, and a former member of the Law Society of Scotland Technology Committee.
+He has in-house experience, having completed a six-month senior secondment to the legal team at Clydesale Yorkshire Bank (now Virgin Money).

 “has a formidable market reputation for his IT work”; “sources say he is ‘exceptionally good in negotiations" and find his "clarity of thinking extraordinary’”